 Removing Rust from Stainless Steel

 Make a paste using water and bicarb.
 Apply it to the rust spot and leave this mixture on for a few minutes.
 With a motion that follows the grain, rub gently to dislodge the rust.
 Rinse away with clean water.
-Use a metal polish that contains oxalic acid to restore the shine.
+Use a metal polish that contains oxalic acid to restore shine.
 Rinse with water and dry.

 Remove Calcium Buildup and White Spots